marcelonribeiro/sentiment_transformer/README.md

 -   `MultiHeadAttention`: Allows the model to focus on different parts of the input sequence simultaneously.
 -   `EncoderBlock`: The fundamental building block of the Encoder, composed of a Multi-Head Attention layer and a Feed-Forward network, with residual connections and layer normalization.

-dvc e git está tudo como deve ser? deixar get_stock_codes todo em inglês, convert embeddings docker completo
+docker completo
-GitHub Actions para implantar no AWS EC2 tranquilo (e outra opção para o CI/CD funcionar em server próprio)
+GitHub Actions para implantar no AWS EC2 tranquilo (Dá um olhada no jenkins)

 source set_env.sh > seta variaveis de ambiente mlflow ui